cirosantilli/linux-cheat/qemu.md

 Doing `shutdown` there will only affect the host as usual.

-How to access the QEMU monitor there (Ctrl + Alt + 1/2 on GUI): <http://stackoverflow.com/questions/14165158/how-to-switch-to-qemu-monitor-console-when-running-with-curses>
+How to access the QEMU monitor there (Ctrl + Alt + 1/2 on GUI): <http://stackoverflow.com/questions/14165158/how-to-switch-to-qemu-monitor-console-when-running-with-curses> This allows restoring the terminal after a panic with the monitor command:

+    quit

 ## Increase screen size